2 Data Manipulation

 2.1.
 Introducing dplyr

 The term data manipulation might sound a bit tricky.
-However, it does not mean we plan to show you how to cheat and make better results.
-It just means we want to show you how to easily handle the data, prepare them in the form you need.
-The functions for basic data handling, namely select, filter, mutate, arrange, slice come from the tidyverse package called dplyr.
+However, it does not mean we plan to show you how to cheat and get better results.
+It simply means we want to show you how to easily handle the data and prepare it in the form you need.
+The functions for basic data handling, namely select(), filter(), mutate(), arrange(), and slice(), are provided by the tidyverse package dplyr.
 Do you remember how to find out more about the package?
-If nothing else you can try “?dplyr” which actually gives you more hints where to look further.
+If nothing else, you can try ?dplyr, which actually gives you more hints where to look further.

-We will need following libraries
+We will need the following libraries:

 library(tidyverse)